 Rule 18.
 Explaining Votes.
-Senators may explain their votes only upon the call of their names upon any roll call vote, but not more than two minutes shall be allowed for any explanation.
+Senators may explain their votes only after every Senator first has had the opportunity to vote.
+Thereafter, an explanation of vote may be heard followed by the opportunity for any Senator to change their vote before the roll is closed and the tally of the vote is recorded.
+Not more than two minutes shall be allowed for any explanation.
 The explanation shall be inserted in the Journal if the Senator makes a request at the time of voting or makes a request of the Secretary of the Senate prior to adjournment, and the written explanation is presented to the Secretary of the Senate during or within two hours following that day's adjournment on the same legislative day.
 No Senator in explaining a vote may use the name of or otherwise identify any other Senator as part of the explanation without the consent of the other Senator.
-No written explanation shall contain more than 200 words, only the first 200 words of the explanation shall be printed in the journal.
+No written explanation shall contain more than 200 words.
+If the written explanation shall be printed in the journal.